-Linda is from England, and started her Martial Arts career at the age of 14 under the instruction of Sensei Keinosuke Enoeda, who was the head of the Japanese Karate Association at the time.
+Kyoshi Linda Hanson is from England, and started her Martial Arts career at the age of 14 under the instruction of Sensei Keinosuke Enoeda, who was the head of the Japanese Karate Association at the time.

-In 1995 she moved to Missouri, became a personal assistant to the CEO/President of Mobilfone Paging, Mobile Radio Communications, and started to teach Karate for the YMCA of Kansas City.
-She taught 3 karate programs for the YMCA in Independence, Raytown and Parkville and is now the Owner and Chief Instructor of Tamashii Black Belt Academy and a board member of the American Black Belt Association.
+In 1996, Kyoshi Linda moved to Missouri, became a personal assistant to the CEO and President of Mobilfone Paging and Mobile Radio Communications, and started teaching Karate for the YMCA of Kansas City.
+She taught four karate programs for the YMCA in Independence, Raytown, Platte City and Parkville, and is now the Owner and Chief Instructor of Tamashii Black Belt Academy and a board member of the American Black Belt Association.

-Linda’s unique combination of martial arts training and a degree in Child Care has proven perfect for teaching martial arts to children of all ages in the After School Karate Program, Little Tigers, Tamashii Tigers and in the evening program.
+Kyoshi Linda’s unique combination of martial arts training and a degree in Child Care has proven perfect for teaching martial arts to children of all ages in the After-School Karate Program, Little Tigers, Tamashii Tigers and in the evening program.

 After opening Tamashii Black Belt Academy, Kyoshi Linda Hanson opened the Adaptive Martial Art program for students with special needs and is now a Consulting Director for the Adaptive Martial Arts Association.